GPaolo/taxons/README.md

 pipenv shell --three
 python setup.py install
 ```

+We also provide a containerized version running in Singularity at: https://github.com/GPaolo/taxons_sif

 ---
 ## Dependencies
 **NB**: if you're using the virtualenv, activate it before installing the dependencies.